 PVC mats are hands down the worst for the environment.
 PVC requires a lot of water and petrochemicals to manufacture.
 Areas around factories are exposed to vinyl chloride, associated with increased cancer risks according to the National Institute of Health.

 PVC contains phthalates, linked to both health and environmental impacts, in addition to other toxic additives.

 It goes almost without saying that PVC is not biodegradable and nearly impossible to recycle.
 On top of this, disposing of it is hazardous.
 If it ends up in a landfill, it leeches toxic chemicals into the land.
 PVCs have even been banned from landfills in many European countries.

 If burned, PVC generates a particularly hazardous gas due to its high concentration of chlorine.
 Far from being eco-friendly yoga mats, these are sadly still the cheapest and most prevalent.

 TPE Yoga Mats

 Thermoplastic elastomers (TPEs) are synthetic materials that are a mix of plastic and synthetic rubber.
 TPE is used to make closed-cell yoga mats, which are more hygienic and easier to clean.

 TPE yoga mats were created as part of the quest for a more environmentally-friendly yoga mat, and they are branded as a safe choice.
 While they don’t contain phthalates, making them a better choice than some other materials, they still do contain plastic.

 Since TPE has not been as widely studied as PVC, there are reasons to remain sceptical that TPE mats are completely non-toxic yoga mats.

 TPE is technically recyclable, but this doesn’t mean it’s easy to find a facility or company that will do this.
-TPE is also technically biodegradable, but being part plastic, it is not going to break down as fast as something organic.
+TPE is also technically biodegradable, but being part plastic, it is not going to break down as fast organic materials.